joinpursuit/Pursuit-Core-iOS/networking-concurrency-apis/concurrency/README.md

 # 6. Activity Indicator View

 When we are loading data into our app, we often want to give the user an indication that they are waiting for something to load.
 If the screen is just blank, they might not know that there is data coming in.
-The native way of presenting this to a user is using a UIActivityIndicatorView.
+The native way of presenting this to a user is using a `UIActivityIndicatorView`.